 Woody Hansen, an Internationally recognized artist, has a close relationship with watercolor painting for over sixty years.
 Early in his adult career he is the recipient of numerous awards; including his state’s Watercolor Gold Medal in 1974r, and the Bank of America watercolor award at the DeYoung Museum, San Francisco.

 He has taught watercolor classes and workshops, juried art exhibitions and demonstrated his watercolor technique for many organizations.
 His work is in private and corporate collections nationally and internationally.

 Hansen combines outdoor work, with the more controlled studio environment .
 Over the years his subject matter is varied.
 However, raised in the city of Mount Shasta, and now living within walking distance of Sacramento’s American River Parkway, Hansen prefers the outdoors; even much of his non-objective work originates, whenever possible among rocks, trees, sand, and water.

-During off duty hours, he lands employment at KMO radio, Tacoma, as an evening disc jockey until finishing his military service with a thirteen month tour of duty at Camp Humphrey, South Korea.
+During off duty hours, he lands employment at nearby KMO Radio, Tacoma, as an evening disc jockey until finishing his military service with a thirteen month tour of duty at Camp Humphrys, South Korea.

-Soon after discharge from the army, Hansen fines work at KSRO Radio, in art friendly Santa rosa, California, where he eventually becomes that station’s Program Director.
-Five years later he accepts a similar position with KCRA Radio and Television, in Sacramento.
-All this time, Hansen’s interest and practice of art never wains.
-He continues to exhibit and sell his work after release from the Army.
+Soon after discharge from the army, Hansen finds work as a radio personality at KSRO broadcasting, in art friendly Santa Rosa, California, where he eventually becomes the station’s Program Director.
+Five years later he accepts a position as Program Manager with NBC/ABC affiliate KCRA Radio and Television, in Sacramento.
+All this time, his interest and practice of art never wains.
+Around 1972, he decides to leave broadcasting for a full-time art career.”